dance-butterfly/AWS-Driven-Smart-Disaster-Recovery-System/README.md

 ## About the Developer

 Developed by Russhi Gibbs, an experienced cloud solutions architect specializing in AWS.
 This project highlights expertise in designing scalable, cost-effective disaster recovery solutions leveraging AWS services.
 The project idea was formulated and refined using AI tools to ensure quality and efficiency.
+No code was created by AI tools for this project, it is my original work